gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 - **Summary:**
   - We CANNOT choose "Initial and Detla" type in Transformation Flow if the source table does not support "Detla".
-  - We CANNOT use the Active Table of the source table (source table supports "Delta" mode as well) and select "Initial and Delta" type in Transformation Flow.
+  - We CANNOT use the Active Table of the source table (if the source table supports "Delta" mode as well) and select "Initial and Delta" type in Transformation Flow.
 "Initial Only" is the only option.
   - We can choose "Initial Only" type in the first execution of the Transformation Flow but need to change it to "Initial and Delta" type in the consequential execution.
 (Why not select "Initial and Delta" from the very beginning.)

 ## 4.2 Delta Capture in the source systems